tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 <p align="center"><strong>Drag Canceled: Invalid Files</strong></p>
 </figcaption>

-So the `DragEvent` is *consumed* and cancels further actions.
+So our `DragEvent` cancels further actions with the clipboard files.

-Another way the `DragEvent` is consumed is when you just cancel the drop action with your mouse by leaving the files out.
+Another way the `DragEvent` can finish is when you just cancel the drop action with your mouse by leaving the files out.

 ![Drag Canceled](images/drag-canceled.png)